redhat-cop/redhat-image-mode-demo/README.md

 - [Resources](#resources)

-## What are bootable container images?
+## What is RHEL Image Mode?

-As the name suggests, bootable container images differ from general purpose containers as the underlying image they use contains all necessary bits to make it act exactly like a standard OS, including modules, systemd, etc.
-They use specific tailored base images that include a Linux kernel and upon boot *systemd* is running as pid1 as in a "standard" OS.

-> [!TIP]
-> Read more in the [mission statement](https://containers.github.io/bootable/)

-### How are they different?

-Bootable container images can enable a 360° integrated container-native workflow that covers the underlying OS up to the application layer.
-They benefit of a set of dedicated tools (bootc, bootc-image-builder, etc) to compose, build and distribute images that can be defined using common Containerfile structure and instructions.

-Some of the main features are:

-- Bootable container images goal is to provide a way to deploy and manage immutable image-based Linux systems
+RHEL Image mode is a new approach for operating system deployment that enables users to create, deploy and manage Red Hat Enterprise Linux as a bootc container image.

-- Bootable container images images can act as a source to build VMs/Cloud images.
-- Bootable container images images can be used as a source to install and configure a new server/VM using kickstart/Anaconda
-- Bootable container images simplify testing applications on different architectures/platforms
-- Bootable container images streamline OS updates leveraging the [rpm-ostree system](https://coreos.github.io/rpm-ostree/)
+This approach simplifies operations across the enterprise, allowing developers, operations teams and solution providers to use the same container-native tools and techniques to manage everything from applications to the underlying OS.

+### How is RHEL Image mode different?

+Due to the container-oriented nature, RHEL Image mode opens up to a unification and standardization of OS management and deployment, allowing the integration with existing CI/CD workflows and/or GitOps, reducing complexity.

+RHEL Image mode also helps increasing security as the content, updates and patches are predictable and atomic, preventing manual modification of core services, packages and applications for a guaranteed consistency at scale.

 ## 🎯🎯 Let's get started 🎯🎯

-Creating a bootable container for RHEL Image Mode is as easy as writing and running a Containerfile like this:
+Creating a container for RHEL Image Mode is as easy as writing and running a Containerfile like this:

 > [!WARNING]
 > To build images using RHEL bootc image you need a RHEL System with a valid subscription attached to it.
 For non-production workloads, you can register for a [free Red Hat developer subscription](https://developers.redhat.com/register).